-- Budget – La Lune Oslob Hostel (13 USD per room) – This budget hostel has one of the best rated locations in Oslob, making it a perfect choice for those travellers who want convenience.
-With a shared lounge you’re bound to make friends on your adventures.
-The rooms are spacious and are cooled by a fan, but for that price you can’t complain!
+- Budget – La Lune Oslob Hostel (13 USD per room) – This budget hostel has one of the best-rated locations in Oslob, making it a perfect choice for those travellers who want convenience.
+With a shared lounge, you’re bound to make friends on your adventures.
+The rooms are spacious and are cooled by a fan, but for that price, you can’t complain!
 Book Room: La Lune Oslob Hostel

 - Mid-Range – Sascha’s Resort Oslob (26 USD per room) – We were lucky enough to stay at this resort whilst staying in Oslob.
-On arrival we were met by friendly staff who showed us around.
-There’s a small pool to cool off in and a large restaurant serving fresh local Filipino food, which overlooked onto the sea, perfect for those beautiful sunset.
-Each room has air conditioning and includes a private bathroom with shower and the majority have a sea few.
+On arrival, we were met by friendly staff who showed us around.
+There’s a small pool to cool off in and a large restaurant serving fresh local Filipino food, which overlooked onto the sea, perfect for those beautiful sunsets.
+Each room has air conditioning and includes a private bathroom with a shower and the majority have a sea few.
 Book Room: Sascha’s Resort

 - Perfect Location – The amazing Way Shack Design hostel has an epic rooftop design for you to relax on the roof with epic views and a cocktail.
 You can enjoy some amazing Filipino food at the onsite restaurant, making this one of the top places to stay Oslob.
 Book Room: Oslob Way Shack Design